nikravesh/DesignPatterns/README.md

 * AbstractProduct: Declares an interface for a type of product object.
 These are going to be interfaces for creating abstract products.
 Here, we need to define the Operations a Product should have.
 * ConcreteProduct: Implements the AbstractProduct interface.
 These are the classes that implement the Abstract Product interface.
 * Client: Uses interfaces declared by AbstractFactory and AbstractProduct classes.
 This class will use our Abstract Factory and Abstract Product interfaces to create a family of products.

+## Builder
+Builder is a creational design pattern that lets you construct complex objects step by step.
+The builder pattern is a design pattern that lets you construct complex objects step by step.
+Unlike other creational patterns, which focus on the instantiation of a class, the builder pattern focuses on constructing a complex object incrementally.
+Think of it as a chef assembling a dish with specific ingredients and steps.
+The builder pattern is particularly useful when dealing with objects that require many configurations or steps to construct.
+It improves code readability and allows for better management of complex construction processes.

+Components of the Builder Pattern
+* Builder Interface/Abstract Class: Defines all the steps required to create a product.
+* Concrete Builder: Implements the steps defined in the builder interface.
+* Product: The complex object that is being constructed.
+* Director: Responsible for controlling the creation process using the builder interface